-Citizen Satisfaction:

-Taxpayer confidence (good/very good value for taxes)
+Citizen Satisfaction: 96% City Services City Services Citizen Satisfaction: 89% Taxpayer confidence (good/very good value for taxes)

-\2021 Ipsos Citizen Satisfaction Survey data
+2021 Ipsos Citizen Satisfaction Survey data

-2021: 76 | 2022: 112Business Improvement and Stop-Doing List Initiatives Completed of all transactions done online
+2021: 76 | 2022: 112 Business Improvement and Stop-Doing List Initiatives Completed

-Website visits
+2021: 82% | 2022: 72% of all transactions done online

 Explore service improvements through investment in technology, people and process improvement.

-- > As part of the Business Improvement Committee, completed 112 work plan and additional business improvements list items. - > Awarded the Silver Medal for Excellence in Policy Planning by the Planning Institute of BC (PIBC) in recognition of the City's innovative use of impact assessments and targets for childcare spaces tied to growth and community need through its Child Care Partnership Strategy. - > Approved the Child Care Incentive Policy and Child Care Partnership Reserve Fund aimed at incentivizing and funding childcare spaces for the community. - > Modernized the City's telephone infrastructure by introducing 'softphone' technology.

-Support, encourage and empower employees by living the City's organizational values, recognizing success and fostering a positive work environment.

-- > Received WorkSafe BC Certificate of Recognition Rebate for \$337,160.73 and maintained an experience rating under industry standards, saving a further \$611,719.00 in insurance costs. - > For a fourth consecutive year, received the 2022 Organizational Safety Award from the BC Municipal Safety Association. - > Adopted new leave procedures for Council to remove barriers disproportionately preventing underrepresented equity-deserving groups from pursuing local government office. - > Received 2022 BC Top Employer Award for the fifth year in a row.
+As part of the Business Improvement Committee, completed 112 work plan and additional business improvements list items.
+Awarded the Silver Medal for Excellence in Policy Planning by the Planning Institute of BC (PIBC) in recognition of the City's innovative use of impact assessments and targets for childcare spaces tied to growth and community need through its Child Care Partnership Strategy.
+Approved the Child Care Incentive Policy and Child Care Partnership Reserve Fund aimed at incentivizing and funding childcare spaces for the community.
+Modernized the City's telephone infrastructure by introducing 'softphone' technology.
+Support, encourage and empower employees by living the City's organizational values, recognizing success and fostering a positive work environment. > Received WorkSafe BC Certificate of Recognition Rebate for \$337,160.73 and maintained an experience rating under industry standards, saving a further \$611,719.00 in insurance costs.
+For a fourth consecutive year, received the 2022 Organizational Safety Award from the BC Municipal Safety Association.
+Adopted new leave procedures for Council to remove barriers disproportionately preventing underrepresented equity-deserving groups from pursuing local government office.
+Received 2022 BC Top Employer Award for the fifth year in a row.
 Maintain prudent financial and human resource policies and practices with a focus on long-range planning budgeting.

-- > Improved fairness and clarity to sewer billing by removing the sewer parcel tax on property tax notices and including sewer charges on annual utility bills. - > Updated the Development Cost Charges Bylaw to streamline single-family home fees and charge on a per-unit basis for multi-family buildings to fairly capture the costs from development and population growth. - > Received recognition for the City's budgeting and reporting process from the Government Finance Officers Association. - > Finalized a collective agreement with the City's IAFF local. - > Advanced City Lands Management Activities.
+Improved fairness and clarity to sewer billing by removing the sewer parcel tax on property tax notices and including sewer charges on annual utility bills.
+Updated the Development Cost Charges Bylaw to streamline single-family home fees and charge on a per-unit basis for multi-family buildings to fairly capture the costs from development and population growth.
+Received recognition for the City's budgeting and reporting process from the Government Finance Officers Association.
+Finance Officers Association.
+Finalized a collective agreement with the City's IAFF local.
+Encourage citizen and neighbourhood engagement > Finalized a collective agreement with the City's IAFF local. • > Finalized a collective agreement with the City's IAFF local. > Advanced City Lands Management Activities. > Adopted the Community Engagement Framework, providing City-wide guidance on how

-Encourage citizen and neighbourhood engagement that allows all residents to contribute to the affairs of the community.

-- > Adopted the Community Engagement Framework, providing City-wide guidance on how to inform and involve the community in City decision-making. - > Continued to conduct robust community engagement on important City issues.
-In 2022, over 4,500 people participated in city surveys, and there were 14,346 visits to letstalkcoquital.ca. - > Completed the 2022 General Location Election for Council.